AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/guest-access.md

 ## Durée d’une session d’invité {#guest-session-duration}

 Une session d’utilisateur invité reste active pendant deux heures.
 This means that the state of the [!UICONTROL Lightbox] is preserved until 1 hour from the session start time, and after 2 hours the current guest session restarts so the Lightbox state is lost.\
-For example, a guest user logs in to the Brand Portal at 1500 hours and adds assets to Lightbox for download at 16:50 hours.
+Par exemple, un utilisateur invité se connecte au portail de marque à 15 h et ajoute des ressources à Lightbox pour téléchargement à 16 h 50.
 If the user doesn't download the [!UICONTROL Lightbox] collection (or its assets) before 17:00 hours, the [!UICONTROL Lightbox] will become empty as the user will have to restart the session at the end of 1 hour (that is 1700 hours).

 ## Sessions d’invités simultanées permises {#concurrent-guest-sessions-allowed}